pantheon-systems/documentation/source/_docs/shibboleth-sso.md

 ## Install SimpleSAMLphp

+Note: PHP mcrypt is still used in SimpleSAMLphp 1.14.x, but removed as a dependency in SimpleSAML 1.15.x version.
+PHP mcrypt has been depcreated in PHP 7.1 version, and removed from core PHP 7.2 version.
+Consider using the appropriate lower versions if issues are encountered.

-1. Download [SimpleSAMLphp version 1.14.x](https://simplesamlphp.org/) and add it to your git repository as `/private/simplesamlphp-1.14.x`.
+1. Download [SimpleSAMLphp version 1.15.x](https://simplesamlphp.org/) and add it to your git repository as `/private/simplesamlphp-1.15.x`.

         wget https://simplesamlphp.org/download\?latest -O simplesamlphp-latest.tar.gz
         mkdir private